 Trying out an online course before you enroll will help you better understand what it is like to learn in an online environment.
 In a series of modules, you can watch discussion board tutorials, learn how to communicate with your mentor and explore hypothetical course materials to get a feel for learning at TESU.
 Creating an account is easy and free.

 The Enrolled Services website offers new students tons of useful information and guidance about how to get started at TESU.
 Since your number one focus should be earning your degree, Enrolled Services can answer any administrative questions you may have on your academic journey.
-Check out articles like ‘Top 10 Technical Tips’ and ‘Top 10 Tips for Taking Your First Course,’ or learn how to read your evaluation, order textbooks and much more to help you every step of the way.
+Check out articles like "Top 10 Technical Tips and Tricks To Know" and "Top 10 Tips for Taking Your First Course," and learn how to read your evaluation, order textbooks and much more to help you every step of the way.

 4. Join the University’s Student and Alumni LinkedIn Group

 More than 4,900 professionals, who have been in your shoes, share articles and motivate one another daily in the Thomas Edison State University Students and Alumni Group on LinkedIn.
 Whether you want to find answers on any degree-related questions or discover new job opportunities, this TESU community of peers is always ready and willing to support one another in their professional and personal endeavors.

 As an enrolled student, your myEdison® account will provide you with access to your courses, Google Apps and other crucial student resources.
 But a little known feature of the myEdison® student portal is the University’s Student Discussion Board.
 Here, you can post questions to your peers about courses and exams, seek feedback on mentors and swap textbooks.